Trump: Jan. 6 Capitol Police 'Abandoned' Officers Like 'Americans in Afghanistan'

 "The highly partisan Unselect Committee is just a sideshow to distract America from massive failures by Biden and the Democrats.
 What happened to the Capitol would have never happened if the people in charge did their job and looked at the intelligence.
 They abandoned the officers on the ground, just like Biden abandoned Americans in Afghanistan.
 Instead of holding bad leaders accountable, the Democrats are going after innocent staffers and attacking the Constitution."

-As he fights under executive privilege to block subpoenas of his administration's aides, adviser, and staffers, Trump added a call to the end of the Jan.
+As he fights under executive privilege to block subpoenas of his administration's aides, advisers, and staffers, Trump added a call to the end the Jan.
 6 investigation.

 His statement continued: